Kubernetes CSI Plugin for LINSTOR

 EOF

-You should now see you have a LINSTOR provisioned PVC in Kubernetes and a new, unused resource in LINSTOR.
+After applying the configuration, you will have a LINSTOR provisioned PVC in Kubernetes and a new, unused resource in LINSTOR.

 Next, define and deploy a pod that will use the LINSTOR-backed PVC.